the-mihir/the-mihir/README.md

 ## More about me

-- 💪 Currently I'm working as a freelance software engineer
+- 💪 Currently I'm working as a freelance web developer
 - 💰 Looking for new clients who wants to work with me
 - 🤲 I'm looking forward to collaborate on any Open Source project which I consider it interesting
-- 💉 Addicted with Linux(Debian, Arch)
+- 💉 Addicted with code
-- 🏆 2021 Goals:
+- 🏆 2022 Goals:
   - Master React.
+  - Master Django.
   - Publish my portfolio.
   - Contribute and publish more open source projects.